-An "approved" XDS Document may be changed to "deprecated" under the primary responsibility of its original Document Source with possible patient supervision.
+An "approved" XDS Document may be changed to "deprecated".
 It is part of security policies that are beyond the scope of the XDS Integration Profile to have the XDS Repository/Registry enforce this ownership.
 The reason and responsible party for deprecating a document are tracked as part of the XDS Document Registry audit trail, which is a required capability.
 A "deprecated" Document remains available for Document Consumer queries.
 Except for the status change, a "deprecated" Document Entry metadata remains the same as when it was in the "approved" status.